hooklift/node-libvirt/API.md

 #### Parameters:
  None.
 #### Return:
-The libvir version with format: major.minor.release.
-Ex.
-1.8.2.
+An libvirt version string with format: major.minor.release. i.e. 1.8.2.
 If there is an error, it returns null plus an exception with an Error instance.

 ### hypervisor.getMaxVcpus(type)